 Ensure this policy is up to date.

-Give appropriate guidance and training to Girlguiding employees and volunteers to help you to comply with this policy.
+Give appropriate guidance and training to Girlguiding Anglia employees and volunteers to help you to comply with this policy.

 Make sure that personal data is destroyed safely (in line with Girlguiding’s data retention schedule).